awsdocs/amazon-gamelift-developer-guide/doc_source/gamelift-sdk-client-api.md

 1. **Connect to a game session\.**

-   Add code to the game client to retrieve the `PlayerSession` object, which contains the game session's IP address and port\.
-Use this information to connect directly to the server process\.
-In order to claim the reserved player slot, the connection request must reference the player session ID\.
-Once connected, the game client and server process communicate directly, without involving Amazon GameLift\.
-This framework minimizes the amount of latency in gameplay\.
+   Add code to the game client to retrieve the `PlayerSession` object, which contains the game session's connection information\.
+Use this information to establish a direct connection to the server process\.
+   + You can connect using the specified port and either the DNS name or IP address assigned to the server process\.
+**Note**
+If your fleets have TLS certificate generation enabled, you must connect using the DNS name and port\.
+This is required even if you haven't implemented a server authentication process\.
+   + If you're using player session IDs to reserve player slots and track player connections, you must reference the player session ID\.

-   The server process maintains communication with the Amazon GameLift service about the player connection in order to track availability of player slots\.
-On initial connection, it contacts the service to verify that the player session ID is valid and in a reserved status\.
+   Once connected, the game client and server process communicate directly without involving the GameLift service to communicate gameplay\.
+The server process maintains communication with the GameLift service to report player connection status, health status, etc\.
+On initial connection, it may contact the service to verify that the player session ID is valid and in a reserved status\.
 If validated, the reservation is claimed and the player connection is accepted\.
 Later, when the player disconnects, the server process reports the dropped connection\.

+   If you want to enable server authentication and encrypt data packets travelling between game client and the game session, you need to build this functionality\.
+When the TLS certificate generation feature is enabled for a new fleet, GameLift only gets the TLS certificate and creates DNS entries for each instance in the fleet\.